 Monica Villegas graduated from Eastern Washington University in 2018 with a BS in Environmental Science.
 Her research interests include climate change effects on current and future environments.
 In the fall of 2018 Monica began attending Western Washington University in the MA of Environmental Studies program.
 Monica received a recruitment scholarship and a teaching assistantship to help fund her graduate studies.
-She plans to continue her research in climate change at Western Washington University, where she completed her MA in Environmental Studies in 2020.
+She continued her research in climate change at Western Washington University, where she completed her MA in Environmental Studies in 2020.

 McNair Program Reflection:

 "I would like to thank all of the McNair staff for making this experience memorable and extremely beneficial to me and my fellow McNair scholars.
 Without their help and support none of this would have been possible!"